redsevensquared/change-log/readme.md

 - Composer.json update.
 Had `"laravel/framework": "4.0.*",` under `"require"` and `"require-dev"`
 - Testing and applying Cartalyst Sentry, Sentry-Social, and API.
 - Created this `readme.md` booyah!
 Commit that, Yo.
+- Been some major leaps forward!
+Stand by!